SKIP TO PAGE CONTENT

 Once you've set up your account, you don't have to go through the process again.
 Keep your username and password in a safe and secure place.
 When setting up your account always use answers you can remember.
 You will need your password reset question and answer in the event you forget your password.

 It is also best proactive to set up at least two methods of multi-factor authentications.
-We recommend setting up the Okta Push notification as primary and SMS as secondary.
+We recommend setting up the Microsoft Authenticator app along with your Phone to allow SMS codes in the event you need to set up a new phone.

 Check Your NEMCC Student Email